Boreal owl: Juvenile identification

-Juvenile boreal owls, at about 3 weeks old, have a completely dull, chocolate-brown upperparts and underparts, with a dark brown facial disc bordered by black and white markings near the bill.
+Juveniles, at about 3 weeks old, have a completely dull, chocolate-brown upperparts and underparts, with a dark brown facial disc bordered by black and white markings near the bill.
 Upon fledging, their plumage remains similar but with white markings on the neck, scapulars, flight feathers, and tail.
-They develop a broad white "X" between the eyes and distinct white streaks along the face, with cream-colored belly and flanks streaked in dark gray-brown.
+They develop a broad white "X" between the eyes and distinct white streaks along the face, with cream-coloured belly and flanks streaked in dark grey-brown.

 Moults

 Boreal Owls have two primary moulting phases.
-The Prebasic I molt occurs around the age of two months, between August and September.
+The first, post-juvenile moult occurs around the age of two months, between August and September.
 It only affects the head, body, and wing coverts.
 The flight feathers, tertials, greater primary coverts, and tail are unaffected.
-The Definitive Prebasic molt is also partial, affecting all of the head, body, and wing coverts, as well as the tail, but only a portion of the flight feathers, which are replaced in a specific order each year.
+Subsequent moults are also partial, affecting all of the head, body, and wing coverts, as well as the tail, but only a portion of the flight feathers, which are replaced in a specific order each year; the sequence of the primary moult not yet fully understood.
 Males in Idaho moult from June to October, while females do so from May to October.